-The Brother INKvestment MFC-J995DW ($199) is an all-in-one inkjet designed for small business/home office use.
+The Brother INKvestment MFC-J995DW ($179 on Amazon) is an all-in-one inkjet designed for small business/home office use.
 This model offers a variety of small office features and high-capacity ink cartridges that deliver a very low cost per page.
-The INKvestment cartridges that come in the box could last as long as a year, according to the company.
+The INKvestment cartridges that come in the box could last as long as a year, according to the company, making it one of the best all-in-one printers we've seen for affordable ink.
 Given these high ink yields, you might wish this all-in-one had a paper tray with a higher capacity than its 150 sheets.

 Of similarly modest capacity, the MFC-J995DW's 20-sheet document feeder and 50-sheet output tray are not well-suited for big jobs.
 The specialty media tray on the back of the chassis can accommodate only one sheet at a time.
 Much more impressive is the duplexer, which enables two-sided printing, and is quick.